Dosage Form: injection, powder, for solution

 - 0.45% Sodium Chloride Injection, USP

-If not used immediately, for microbiological integrity, cyclophosphamide solutions should be stored as described in Table 3.
+If not used immediately, for microbiological integrity, cyclophosphamide for injection solutions should be stored as described in Table 3.

 Reconstituted Solution (Without Further Dilution)